exeme-project/exeme-lang/CODE_OF_CONDUCT.md

 ## Acknowledgements

-This code is based on the [LLVM Code of Conduct](https://llvm.org/docs/CodeOfConduct.html).
+This file is based on the [LLVM Code of Conduct](https://llvm.org/docs/CodeOfConduct.html).